princebillygk/myblogs/_notes/go-programing-language-notes.md

 <br><br><br>
 ## Exporting packages
-A name begins with capital letter is exported this is why we `fmt.Println` instead of `fmt.println`
+A name begins with capital letter is exported this is why we use `fmt.Println` instead of `fmt.println`

 <br><br><br>
 ## User defined function in go